Wrocław Stadium: Functions and characteristics

 The roof of the stadium is partially glassed for provide increased natural lighting on the pitch.
 South side of the roof has a more glassed area than the north one.
 Under the roof there are two LED display screens.
 Each has dimension of 12,8 x 7,68 m.
 They were made by Mitsubishi Electric Corporation.

 All types of seats installed on the stadium are produced and provided by Polish brand Forum Seating owned by Nowy Styl Group located in Krosno.

 Naming rights

 In official documents, the stadium is known as Municipal Stadium (Stadion Miejski).
 From 25 November 2021, the stadium is called Tarczyński Arena Wrocław.
 The city's contract with the Tarczyński Group was concluded for six years.
+In December 2025, the deal was extended until 2034.

 Location

 Stadium is located in Wrocław, in the Fabryczna district administratively belonging to the Pilczyce Osiedle.

 Transport

 National road 94 runs just south of the stadium.
 A new motorway bypass A8 was built as part of the infrastructure for the stadium.

 Currently, the stadium can be reached by different kinds of public transport.
 By buses: 103, 403, 435 and tram 18, 21 from the north side, and by the trams 3, 10, 20, 22, and bus 128 from the south side.

 On the south side of the stadium, a transport interchange is situated, including a new train station called Wroclaw Stadion.
 A two-way railway line run at the zero level, while at the first level a tram line is prepared to connect the city centre with Leśnica.
 The transport interchange is also available for vehicular traffic.
 A car park, city bus stop, bicycle paths and parking for cyclists are located there.
 A heliport is located on the eastern side of the stadium.